scify/Crowdsourcing-Platform/README.md

 4. Front-end dependencies

+It is very easy to install multiple versions of NodeJS and npm, by using [Node Version Manager (nvm)](https://github.com/creationix/nvm).

 If you are using [`nvm`](https://github.com/nvm-sh/nvm), run this command in order to sync to the correct NodeJS version for the project:

 ```bash